yashichawla/USDA-Branded-Foods/README.md

 ## Query Execution
 - Navigate to the `GUI` folder.
-- Execute SQL queries or explore pre-executed queries in the `output` folder.
+- Execute SQL queries in 'GUI.ipynb' or explore pre-executed queries in the `output` folder.

 ---

 # Machine Learning

 ## Logistic Regression
-- Open the `ML/logistic_regression.ipynb` notebook.
+- Open the `ML/IDMP_ML_Logistic Regression.ipynb` notebook.
 - Train and evaluate a logistic regression model to understand its predictive capability for food categorization.

 ## Random Forest
-- Open the `ML/random_forest.ipynb` notebook.
+- Open the `ML/IDMP_ML_Logistic Regressi` notebook.
-- Train and evaluate a random forest model to achieve enhanced performance and feature importance insights.
+- Train and evaluate a random forest model to understand its predictive capability for food categorization.